MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-defer-revenue-expenses.md

 5. Choose the **Calculate Schedule** action.
 6. Choose the **OK** button.
 The deferral schedule is updated for the sales invoice.
 The related deferral template is unchanged.

-## <a name="to-preview-how-deferred-revenues-or-expenses-will-be-posted-to-the-general-ledger"></a>To preview how deferred revenues or expenses will be posted to the general ledger
+## To preview how deferred revenues or expenses will be posted to the general ledger

 > [!NOTE]
 > The steps in this procedure are the same as when you preview how expense deferrals are posted.